Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 Simplicity

-They use a namespace-per-tenant architecture leveraging turbopuffer's hot/cold model, where active tenant indexes are loaded into an SSD + RAM cache and inactive indexes are kept in object storage.
+They primarily use a namespace-per-tenant architecture leveraging turbopuffer's hot/cold model, where active tenant indexes are loaded into an SSD + RAM cache and inactive indexes are kept in object storage.
 On top of great $/TB economics, the design provides virtually infinite scaleout, as each tenant's namespace is just another prefix on object storage.

 Fundamentally, this is an architecture we love.
 It scales out easily, it isolates customer data by default, and performance is very predictable.